Remember this romantic beach bungalow that the amazing design duo Steve and Brooke Giannetti built in Santa Monica?

-The house was featured on the cover of Romantic Homes in 2010:
+The house was featured on the cover of Romantic Homes in 2010.

-It has 5 bedrooms, 6 baths + 4,235 square feet.
+There are 5 bedrooms, 6 baths + 4,235 square feet.

 The listing says:

 Framed by 2 giant palms, this casual and comfortable yet sophisticated home is filled with surprises at every turn.
 Tongue & grooved walls & ceilings, wide-board pine floors, beams, windowed walls, French doors, extensive built-ins, window seats & antique architectural elements are backdrop for free-flowing, open floor plan.

 Great room consists of cook’s kitchen, family room and sunroom, which open to outdoor fireplace and sparkling pool.

 They’re asking $5.25 million for the Beach Bungalow at 258 16th Street in Santa Monica.

 For photos and information, check the listing held by David Offer